-Meridian's Code of Conduct (the Code) is a Board-approved policy that sets ethical and other standards and serves as a tool to help Meridian Group employees and Board members understand Meridian's internal policies and its legal and regulatory obligations.
+Meridian's Code of Conduct (the Code) is a Board-approved policy that sets standards and serves as a tool to help Meridian Group employees and Board members understand Meridian's internal policies and its legal and regulatory obligations.
 The Code's primary objective is to help employees to understand the behaviours that Meridian expects of them and help to answer any questions, issues or challenges they may face.
-The Code is available at meridianenergy.co.nz/about-us/ investors/governance/policies.